 The physical benefits of cycling don’t outpace the mental benefits.
 “It’s socially oriented, it’s fun, and it gets you outside and exercising,” says Dr. Safran-Norton.
 Dr. Rachel Aldred’s report “Benefits of Investing in Cycling,” adds that populations where more people cycle are healthier, happier, more social, less isolated, and more welcoming to others.

 What’s more, an increasing number of charities use cycling events to raise funds, so while you’re reaping the health benefits, you’ll be helping those in need.
-Not only does cycling help you feel better physically, you’ll also feel better about others and yourself.
+Not only does cycling help you feel better physically, but you’ll also feel better about others and yourself.

 Cycling isn’t just for speedsters, thrill-seekers, or family outings.
 This sport benefits all participants in more ways than one short article can enumerate.
 The good news is that you’re just a pedal away from having all those benefits for yourself.

 The Infographic of 10 Wonderful Health Benefits of Cycling

 Share this awesome Bike benefit infographic with your bike friends on different social media.
 Hope they will enjoy the tips and follow to prevent future damages.